jefking/King.A-Trak/README.md

 * Backup data on secondary account
 * Backup data off of your primary service provider

 We have built this to help you with your development and deployment process.
-Agile Business Cloud Solutions Ltd. uses this tool as part of an automated continuous deployment solution from Jenkins to Windows Azure.
+Companies use this tool as part of an automated continuous deployment solution from Jenkins/TeamCity etc. to Amazon and Azure.

 ## Getting Started